p0l1t1c1an/p0l1t1c1an/README.md

 figuring out how I want to set it up.
 Within this testing phase, I am going to be trying to run OpenBSD, Linux, and illumos VMs.

 #### Prospective
-- **Homeserver**: In the Winter of 2020, I am planning on creating a server and will be documenting the creation and use of said server, so I can reference it later if needed and in case anyone wants to recreate a similar server as well.
+- **Homeserver**: This winter, I am planning on creating a server and will be documenting the creation and use of said server, so I can reference it later if needed and in case anyone wants to recreate a similar server as well.
+- **Daily Schedule Keeper**: A Rust and/or Cpp application for my Unix-like systems to keep me to my daily schedule.
+It should keep track of the active application and notify me when I have not been productive enough.
+Configurable for each day of the week.
+Whitelisting productive applications and tracks webpages on a browser to keep track of productivity.
+Notifies me when I have a class, lab, or meeting to go to that day.
+Shows end of the day productivity and can be reloaded live.
 - **Drone**: This is a long off project, but I want to build a drone from scratch.
 By this, I mean 3d print the parts, designing the circuits / boards, and program it in Rust or C. This is just something I am interested in doing.
 I may upload all code and designs of the drone so others can replicate it.